 Little people: we love 'em to bits, but they can also be an absolute handful – especially when we're stuck indoors.
 Here's how to deal...

-Remember the circuit breaker?
-Being stuck indoors with kids was a huge challenge, but with toddlers?
+Being stuck indoors with kids is a huge challenge, but with toddlers?
 Well, that’s a whole new level.
-We were waving the white flag before we’d even begun!
+We’re waving the white flag before we’ve even begun!
 Don’t get us wrong, we love our little mini-mes to the moon and back, but let’s be real – they can be VERY tricky to please at the best of times.
 If, like us, you are struggling for ways to entertain your over-excited terrible two at home, then look no further – we give you our rundown of HoneyKids-approved (and easy prep) indoor toddler activities.
-We can’t promise you’ll be able to put your feet up with a coffee, but hopefully it will buy you a few minutes to at least put the kettle on, or even better make it to the toilet on your own (ha, just kidding, that will never happen).
+We can’t promise you’ll be able to put your feet up with a coffee, but hopefully, it will buy you a few minutes to at least put the kettle on, or even better, make it to the toilet on your own (ha, just kidding, that will never happen).
 So, without further ado, here are our tried-and-tested indoor toddler activities to do at home…

 Before you place that panic order with your local online toy store, it’s worth having a look around the house for stuff you already have.
 You’d be amazed at what you can cobble together for a sure-fire toddler hit.
 Let’s not forget the humble cardboard box.
 From doll beds to car garages, the possibilities are endless!

 Even better, if you need to justify that glass (or two) of wine, we’ve got it covered.
-Turns out wine corks are perfect for a whole host of artsy toddler activities and crafts.
-From makeshift paint brushes (they’re the perfect size for toddler hands), through to making your very own cork-bodied butterfly.
-Now where’s that corkscrew…
+It turns out wine corks are perfect for a whole host of artsy toddler activities and crafts.
+From makeshift paint brushes (they’re the perfect size for toddler hands) through to making your very own cork-bodied butterfly.
+Now, where’s that corkscrew…

-Flour was the equivalent of gold dust at the height of the circuit breaker – we blame the bread-baking trend!
-Now that we’re semi- back to normal, hopefully you’ve got some spare.
-If so, then play dough is so simple to make and perfect for toddlers.
+Flour was the equivalent of gold dust at the height of the circuit breaker last year – we blame the bread-baking trend!
+But it seems like we are faring a bit better in Phase 2 (Heightened Alert) – or are we talking too soon?!
+If you do have flour to hand, then playdough is so simple to make and perfect for toddlers.
 Check out this easy recipe for the perfect homemade option.
 We’ve also got some great tutorials for DIY slime!

 A mantra here at HoneyKids?
 Snacks = life.
 We’ve been known at times to bribe our little tykes to stay put in the stroller!
 Yep, those all-important snacks are essential when our little ones need a little (or a lot) of persuasion.
 Our favourites?
 Bananas, rice cakes, and goldfish biscuits!
 Having porridge for breakfast?
 Don’t bin the leftovers – instead, mix it with some fruit (bananas and blueberries are our go-to) and whack it in the oven for the perfect flapjack-style snack.
 Even the fussiest of fussy eaters can’t say no.